nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 1a.
 The given input has missing fields.
   * 1a1.
-No new contact is registered by UNIon.\
+No new contact is created by UNIon.
   * 1a2.
-User requests to add new contact.\
+User requests to add new contact.
   * Steps 1a1-1a2 are repeated until the data format entered are correct.

 * 1b.
 Name supplied exceeds character limit.
     * 1b1.
-No new contact is registered by UNIon\
+No new contact is created by UNIon
     * 1b2.
-User requests to add new contact.\
+User requests to add new contact.
     * Steps 1b1-1b2 are repeated until the data format entered are correct.

 * 1c.
 Name supplied already exists in UNIon.
     * 1c1.
-No new contact is registered by UNIon\
+No new contact is created by UNIon
     * 1c2.
-User requests to add new contact.\
+User requests to add new contact.
     * Steps 1c1-1c2 are repeated until the data format entered are correct.

-**Use case: UC03 - Add existing contact to an existing folder**\
+**Use case: UC03 - Add existing contact to an existing folder**

-**Preconditions:** Folder and contact already exists in UNIon\
+**Preconditions:** Folder and contact already exists in UNIon

 **MSS:**

    1. <u> User adds a new folder named A (UC01) </u>
    2. <u> User adds a new contact named Clarence (UC02) </u>
-   3. User request contacts to be added to the named folder.
+   3. User requests to add contact(s) to a named folder.
    4. UNIon adds the contact specified into the respective folder.

    Use case ends.